 Published in 2008, it is available via Lulu.com, in print or as an e-book.

-NOTE 21 June 2018, I am awaiting a new delivery of books, so if you would like a signed copy, and a dedication if you wish to buy one as gift for yourself or to give away: a copy of Dare to Blossom: Coaching and Creativity at a gift price of £7.00 (with free postage in the UK, please ask for cost to ship elsewhere).
+NOTE 21 June 2018, I am awaiting a new delivery of books, so if you would like a signed copy, and a dedication if you wish to buy one as gift for yourself or to give away: price is £8.95 (postage and packing £2.00 in the UK, please ask for cost to ship elsewhere).